AceDataCloud/OpenAIAPI/docs/openai_responses_api_integration_guide.md

 Common optional parameters:

-- `max_tokens`: Limits the maximum number of tokens for a single reply.
+- `max_tokens`: Limits the maximum number of tokens for a single response.
 - `temperature`: Generates randomness, between 0-2, with larger values being more divergent.
-- `n`: How many candidate replies to generate at once.
+- `n`: How many candidate responses to generate at once.
 - `response_format`: Sets the return format.
 - `tools`: Function/tool call definitions.
 - `background`: Whether to run asynchronously in the background.